yeshwanthmunisifreddy/safenet/README.md

 SafeNet is a library engineered to streamline the configuration of the network layer and dependency injection in your projects.
-It leverages annotations to automatically furnish essential components such as repositories, API services, and use cases.
+It leverages annotations to automatically furnish essential components such as Repositories, API services, and UseCases.
 This eliminates the need for manual setup using @Module and @Provides annotations, thereby simplifying the process of establishing the Network Layer and Dependency Injection for network layer.